Define where the pipeline should find input data and save output data.

 type: boolean

 This flag turns on the taxonomic classification of input nucleotide sequences.
 The taxonomic annotations should be turned on if the input metagenomes' bacterial sources are unknown, which can help identify the source of the AMP, BGC or ARG hit obtained for laboratory experiments.
 This flag should be turned off (which is by default) if the input nucleotide sequences represent a single known genome or nf-core/mag was run beforehand.
 Turning on this flag relatively decreases the pipeline speed and requires >8GB RAM.
-Due to the size of the resulting table, the final complete summary is in a zipped format.
+Due to the size of the resulting table, the final summary is in a zipped format.

 Specifies the tool used for taxonomic classification.